Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/convertkit.md

 - **Invalid API Key or Secret**: Ensure that you have copied the API keys correctly from your ConvertKit account.
 - **Form ID not found**: Verify that the Form ID is correct and exists in your ConvertKit account.
+- **Subscribers are not displaying**: Verify that you have checked Auto-confirm new subscribers from step 2 above.

 For further assistance, refer to the [ConvertKit API Documentation](https://developers.convertkit.com/#getting-started) or contact ConvertKit support.